choccolatte/DSA_and_ALGO/algo.md

 - here is a list of explanations to how a few of the table values are calculated.
 You can click the corresponding table cell to get a better understanding as you read -

 - Microscope, Capacity 1 kg:
     - for the first value alculated, it is checked whether the microscope can be put in the bag if the weight limit is 1kg.
+The microscope weighs 2kg, it is too heavy, and so the value 0 is just copied from the cell above.

 - Microscope, Capacity 2 kg: